Counting Patterns in Degenerate Graphs in Constant Space: DAG Treedepth

 \section{DAG Treedepth}

-In \cite{bressan2021faster}, Bressan introduced DAG treewidth $\mathrm{dtw}$), a structural parameter analogous to treewidth, and used it to design efficient algorithms for computing $\mathrm{hom}(H, G)$, $\mathrm{sub}(H, G)$, and $\mathrm{ind}(H, G)$.
+In \cite{bressan2021faster}, Bressan introduced DAG treewidth ($\mathrm{dtw}$), a structural parameter analogous to treewidth, and used it to design efficient algorithms for computing $\mathrm{hom}(H, G)$, $\mathrm{sub}(H, G)$, and $\mathrm{ind}(H, G)$.
 Motivated by this, we define a related parameter called DAG treedepth ($\mathrm{dtd}$), analogous to treedepth.
-While DAG treewidth enables the design of fast algorithms but suffers from hardness constraints (\Cref{thm:2np}), DAG treedepth allows the design of constant-space algorithms and does not exhibit the same intractability barriers.
+While DAG treewidth enables the design of fast algorithms but suffers from hardness constraints, DAG treedepth allows the design of constant-space algorithms and does not exhibit the same intractability barriers.

-In this section, we first formally define DAG treedepth and present several of its properties that may be of independent interest.
-In ~\Cref{sec:dtdobstraction}, we use these properties to identify obstruction sets for DAG treedepth 0, 1, and 2.
-In \Cref{sec:appdtd}, we provide several application of DAG treedepth.
-In ~\Cref{sec:dtdconstant}, we leverage these to compute $\mathrm{hom}(H, G)$, $\mathrm{sub}(H, G)$, and $\mathrm{ind}(H, G)$ using constant space, improving the space complexity of the fast algorithms of \cite{bressan2021faster} from polynomial to constant.
+In this section, we first formally define DAG treedepth and prove \Cref{thm:dtdalgo}.
+In ~\Cref{sec:dtdobstraction}, we identify the obstruction sets for DAG treedepth 0, 1, and 2.
+In \Cref{sec:dtdlower} we present conditional lower bounds for pattern counting and a few results on small pattern counting.
+In \Cref{sec:dtdconstant}, we compute $\mathrm{hom}(H, G)$, $\mathrm{sub}(H, G)$, and $\mathrm{ind}(H, G)$ using constant space, improving the space complexity of the fast algorithms of \cite{bressan2021faster} from polynomial to constant.
+We also provide upper bounds using the number of vertices and the number of edges of the pattern graph $H$.

-\begin{definition} Let $H$ be any DAG.
-A \emph{DAG elimination forest} of $H$ is defined as a collection of rooted trees, constructed recursively as follows: \begin{itemize} \item If $H$ is empty, the forest is empty. \item If $H$ is a single source, the forest is a single-node tree. \item If the underlying undirected graph of $H$ is disconnected, then construct DAG elimination trees for each connected component and their union is a DAG elimination forest for $H$. \item Otherwise, $H$ has more than one source and its underlying undirected graph is connected.
+\begin{definition} Let $\vec{H}$ be any DAG.
+A \emph{DAG elimination forest} of $\vec{H}$ is defined as a collection of rooted trees, constructed recursively as follows: \begin{itemize} \item If $\vec{H}$ is empty, the forest is empty. \item If the underlying undirected graph of $\vec{H}$ is disconnected, then construct DAG elimination trees for each connected component, and their union is a DAG elimination forest for $\vec{H}$. \item Otherwise, $\vec{H}$ has at least one source and its underlying undirected graph is connected.
 In this case, the forest is a tree.
-Pick a source $s$ arbitrarily, delete that source and all vertices reachable from it in $H$.
-The root of the tree is $s$ and its sub-trees are the trees in the DAG elimination forest for the remaining DAG. \end{itemize}
+Pick a source $s$ arbitrarily, delete that source and all vertices reachable from it in $\vec{H}$.
+The root of the tree is $s$, and its sub-trees are the trees in the DAG elimination forest for the remaining DAG. \end{itemize}

-The \emph{DAG treedepth} of a DAG $H$ is defined as the minimum depth of any elimination forest constructed in the above fashion. \end{definition}
+The \emph{DAG treedepth} of a DAG $\vec{H}$ is defined as the minimum depth of any elimination forest constructed in the above fashion.
+For an undirected graph $H$, its DAG treedepth is defined as the maximum DAG treedepth taken over all acyclic orientations of $\vec{H}$.